-The SEC allows us to "incorporate by reference" information into this prospectus supplement.
-This means that we can disclose important information to you by referring you to another document filed by us with the SEC.
+The SEC allows us to "incorporate by reference" information we file with or submit to the SEC, which means that we can disclose important information to you by referring you to those documents that are considered part of this prospectus supplement and the accompanying prospectus.
 Each document incorporated by reference is current only as of the date of such document, and the incorporation by reference of such documents should not create any implication that there has been no change in our affairs since such date.
-Information incorporated by reference is deemed to be part of this prospectus supplement, except for any information superseded by this prospectus supplement.
-When we update the information contained in documents that have been incorporated by reference by making future filings with the SEC, the information incorporated by reference in this prospectus supplement is considered to be automatically updated and superseded.
-In other words, in the case of a conflict or inconsistency between information contained in this prospectus supplement and information incorporated by reference into this prospectus supplement, you should rely on the information contained in the document that was filed later.
+Information that we file with or submit to the SEC in the future and incorporate by reference will automatically update and supersede the previously filed information.
+See "Incorporation of Documents by Reference" in the accompanying prospectus for more information.

-We incorporate by reference the documents listed below:
+We incorporate by reference the documents listed below in this prospectus supplement:

-- Our annual report on Form 20-F for the fiscal year ended December 31, 2014 filed on April 27, 2015; - Our current report on Form 6-K furnished to the SEC on December 9, 2015, including all exhibits thereto; - The description of the securities contained in our registration statement on Form 8-A filed on November 25, 2003 pursuant to Section 12 of the Exchange Act, together with all amendments and reports filed for the purpose of updating that description; - The description of the securities contained in our registration statement on Form 8-A filed on November 23, 2007 pursuant to Section 12 of the Exchange Act, together with all amendments and reports filed for the purpose of updating that description; and - with respect to the offering of the securities under this prospectus supplement, all subsequent reports on Form 20-F, and any report on Form 6-K that so indicates it (or any applicable portions thereof) is being incorporated by reference that we file with or furnish to the SEC on or after the date hereof and until the termination or completion of the offering by means of this prospectus supplement.
+- Our annual report on Form 20-F for the fiscal year ended December 31, 2015 filed with the SEC on April 22, 2016; - Our current report on Form 6-K furnished to the SEC on September 6, 2016 and accepted by the SEC at 08:16:09 on September 6, 2016, including exhibits thereto, as subsequently amended by an amendment furnished to the SEC on February 24, 2017, including exhibits thereto; - Sections with the titles of "Fourth Quarter and Full Year 2016 Financial Results and Business Updates", "About Non-GAAP Financial Measures", "Unaudited Condensed Consolidated Balance Sheets", "Unaudited Condensed Consolidated Statements of Comprehensive Income" and "Reconciliation of GAAP and Non-GAAP Results" included in our current report on Form 6-K furnished to the SEC on February 23, 2017, including exhibits thereto; - The description of the securities contained in our registration statement on Form 8-A filed on November 25, 2003 pursuant to Section 12 of the Exchange Act, together with all amendments and reports filed for the purpose of updating that description; - The description of the securities contained in our registration statement on Form 8-A filed on November 23, 2007 pursuant to Section 12 of the Exchange Act, together with all amendments and reports filed for the purpose of updating that description; and - with respect to the offering of the securities under this prospectus supplement, all subsequent reports on Form 20-F, and any report on Form 6-K that indicates it (or any applicable portions thereof) is being incorporated by reference that we file with or furnish to the SEC on or after the date hereof and until the termination or completion of the offering by means of this prospectus supplement.